Kong/docs.konghq.com/app/konnect/updates.md

 ## September 2023

 **Auth0 DCR Configuration Audience Override**
 : API Product Versions can be each be assigned to a different Auth0 API instance allowing service teams to have more fine grained control over scopes and permissions of their services.
-See [ ](/konnect/dev-portal/rest of the URL) for more details.
+See [Using Auth0 actions](/konnect/dev-portal/applications/dynamic-client-registration/auth0/#using-auth0-actions) for more details.

 ## August 2023